DAG-width is PSPACE-complete: Big DAG Decompositions

-A winning robber strategy against~$n$ cops is to stay in $N(n)$ until all~$n$ cops are there and then to go to $C_0(n)$.
-In that position of the game, no cop can be removed from his vertex due to the monotonicity winning condition. \end{proof}

-We now prove that the described winning strategy for~$n+1$ cops (let us call it~$\sigma$) is the only possible one up to some irrelevant changes.
+In this section we prove that the described winning strategy for~$n+1$ cops from Section~\ref{sec:constr} (let us call it~$\sigma$) is the only possible one up to some irrelevant changes.
 Then we count the number of positions that are consistent with~$\sigma$ and observe that there are super-polynomially many of them.
 It will follow that every DAG decomposition of the optimal width has a super-polynomial size.

-The first kind of change is to occupy the sets $M(n)$, $C_i(n)$ ($i\in\{0,\ldots,t(n)-1\}$), $A^s(n)$ and $D^s(n)$ in a different order than according to~$\sigma$, which, obviously, makes no sense, as~$\sigma$ prescribes to occupy either the whole set or none of its vertices and those vertices have ingoing and outgoing edges from and to the same vertices.
+The first kind of change is to occupy the vertices within the sets $M(n)$, $C_i(n)$ ($i\in\{0,\ldots,t(n)-1\}$), $A^s(n)$ and $D^s(n)$ or to remove cops from them in a different order than according to~$\sigma$.
 The second kind of a change is to place cops on and then to remove them from vertices that are already unavailable for the robber.
 (Note that~$\sigma$ never lets cops stay on such vertices.)
-This is also useless because of the monotonicity.
 Both changes can obviously only increase the number of possible positions.

-\begin{lemma} If there is a DAG decomposition of a graph $G$ of width $k$ and of size $n$, then $k$ cops have a winning strategy such that the number of positions consistent with this strategy is at most~$n\cdot |G|$. \end{lemma} \begin{proof} Consider the strategy (let us call it $\sigma$) obtained from a DAG decomposition of width $k$ as described in \cite[Theorem 16]{BerwangerDawHunKreObd12}.
-In a play consistent with~$\sigma$, the cops occupy only sets of vertices that correspond to some bag.
-Thus there are at most $n$ cop placements that can appear in a play.
-A position can be described by the cop placement and the robber vertex.
-There are at most $|G|$ vertices, so the total number of positions is at most $n\cdot |G|$. \end{proof}